 TPA is now able to generate a PGD Lightweight architecture comprised of three nodes in two locations (2 nodes in Primary and one in Disaster Recovery) designed to ease migrations from physical replication.
-Users can now run to be a configure lw -a Lightweight --postgresql 15.
+Users can now run tpaexec configure lw -a Lightweight --postgresql 15.